Do You Have Pre-Diabetes?

 • Subjects who consumed any processed meats (salted fish and frankfurters) were 38% more likely to develop diabetes.

-• Long-term adherence (over a 17-year interval) to a diet, that included at least weekly meat intake, was associated with a 74% increase in odds of diabetes relative to long-term adherence to a vegetarian diet (zero meat intake).
+• Long-term adherence (over a 17-year interval) to a diet, that included at least weekly meat intake was associated with a 74% increase in odds of diabetes relative to long-term adherence to a vegetarian diet (zero meat intake).

-• Although some of this might be attributable to obesity, the researchers found that, “even after control for weight and weight change, weekly meat intake remained an important risk factor.”
+• Although some of this might be attributable to obesity, the researchers found that “even after control for weight and weight change, weekly meat intake remained an important risk factor.”

-When adopting a vegetarian diet, be sure to keep your B-12 and vitamin D levels within good (not low normal) range.
+When adopting a vegetarian diet, be sure to keep your B-12 and vitamin D levels within a good (not low normal) range.

 Intact Grains

-Eat Whole, Low-Glycemic Fruits.
+Eat Whole, Low-Glycemic Fruits

 People who consume two servings of whole fruit (not fruit juice) per day have 36 percent lower odds of developing type 2 diabetes than those who consume less than half a serving.14 Emphasize whole fruits that have a low glycemic index score: apples, berries, cherries, grapefruit, oranges, pears, and plums.
-Avoid fruit juices and seriously limit tropical and dried fruits that have high glycemic index scores.
+Avoid fruit juices and seriously limit tropical and dried fruits with high glycemic index scores.

-Watch the Fat!
+Watch the Fat

 We need to eat fats to live, but a high saturated fat diet activates immune cells to produce an inflammatory protein, called interleukin-1beta.
-It acts on tissues and organs such as the liver, muscle and fat (adipose) to turn off their response to insulin, making them insulin resistant.15
+It acts on tissues and organs such as the liver, muscle, and fat (adipose) to turn off their response to insulin, making them insulin resistant.15

 In contrast to saturated fats, monounsaturated fats help prediabetes and type 2 diabetes.
 A few studies show that incorporating almonds into the diets of participants with type 2 diabetes positively affected blood sugar and reduced the risk of cardiovascular disease.16 17 Unsalted nuts are the best because prediabetes increases the risk of heart disease and hypertension.
-It is much healthier to consume unprocessed nuts than the nuts with added salt and oil.
-Usually the serving size for nuts is 1/4 cup.
+It is much healthier to consume unprocessed nuts than nuts with added salt and oil.
+Usually, the serving size for nuts is 1/4 cup.

 Pistachios are high in monounsaturated fats.
 In a controlled, cross-over study, prediabetic participants who consumed pistachios for four months reaped health benefits.
 Compared to the participants on the control diet, those who ate the pistachios had significantly lower fasting blood glucose levels and improved measurements for insulin resistance.
 Consistent pistachio consumption has the potential to reduce the risk for undesirable clotting seen in prediabetes.18

-Go Easy on the Salt!
+Go Easy on the Salt

 Your Teeth Are More than for Smiles!